Cohen’s photo with Tom Arnold fuels Trump tape speculation

 “We’ve been on the other side of the table and now we’re on the same side,” Arnold told NBC.
 “It’s on!
 I hope he (Trump) sees the picture of me and Michael Cohen and it haunts his dreams.”

-Arnold tweeted Friday that it was him who said he was teaming with Cohen to “take down” Trump and that Cohen was not being paid by Vice.
+Arnold tweeted Friday to clarify that it was him who said he was teaming with Cohen to “take down” Trump and that Cohen was not being paid by Vice.
+Cohen replied, “Thank you Tom for correcting the record.”

-Cohen’s attorney, Guy Petrillo, did not immediately respond to an email seeking comment on Friday.
-A publicist for Arnold referred an inquiry from The Associated Press to a VICE Media spokesman, who didn’t immediately comment.
+For more than a decade, Cohen was Trump’s personal lawyer and fixer, and he has long been a key power player in the Trump Organization and a fixture in Trump’s political life.
+He regularly threatened lawsuits against those who could pose a challenge to Trump, and a day before the FBI raided his office and hotel room, he tweeted, “I will always protect my POTUS.”

+Last week, Trump said he hadn’t spoken with Cohen “in a long time” and said, “He’s not my lawyer anymore, but I always liked Michael.”

-Cohen is under investigation by federal officials in New York and his home, office and hotel room were raided by the FBI in April as part of a probe into his business dealings.
-Investigators are also looking into a $130,000 payment made as part of a confidentiality agreement with porn actress Stormy Daniels, who alleges she had an affair with Trump in 2006, which he denies.
+Cohen is under investigation by federal officials in New York.
+His home, office and hotel room were raided by the FBI in April as part of a probe into his business dealings.
+Investigators are also looking into a $130,000 payment made as part of a confidentiality agreement with porn actress Stormy Daniels, who alleges she had an affair with Trump in 2006, which Trump denies.
 She is suing both Cohen and Trump in an attempt to invalidate the nondisclosure agreement.

 Submit a confidential tip to The Associated Press at www.ap.org/tips .